Nouf267/Book-My-Salon-/README.md

-# SalonFinder
+# Book My Salon
 ## Project Idea
-Salon Finder is a web application that connects users with salons, making it easier to search,compare,and choose the most suitable salon based on location,price, and available offers.
+Book My Salon is a web application that connects users with salons, making it easier to search,compare,and choose the most suitable salon based on location,price, and available offers.
 ## Target Users
 - Women looking for salons and beauty services
 - Users searching for affordable or discounted services